ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Experiments

 \subsection{Evaluation Metrics}

-We perform a comprehensive evaluation of the text-erasing performance of ViTEraser using both the image-eval and detection-eval metrics.
-Specifically, following previous methods \cite{zhang2019ensnet,liu2020erasenet,liu2022don}, the image-eval metrics include peak signal-to-noise ratio (PSNR), multi-scale structural similarity (MSSIM), mean square error (MSE), the average gray-level absolute difference (AGE), the percentage of error pixels (pEPs), the percentage of clustered error pixels (pCEPs), and Fr\'echet inception distance (FID).
-The detection-eval metrics involve precision (P), recall (R), and f-measure (F) following the ICDAR2015 \cite{karatzas2015icdar} protocol, where the pretrained CRAFT \cite{baek2019character} is selected as the text detector.
+Following previous studies \cite{liu2020erasenet,liu2022don}, the image-eval metrics include PSNR, MSSIM, MSE, AGE, pEPs, pCEPs, and FID, while the detection-eval metrics involve the precision (P), recall (R), and f-measure (F) using the pretrained CRAFT \cite{baek2019character} for text detection.